ksenthoor/ksenthoor.github.io/docs/programming.md

 permalink: /programming/
 ---

 I have good expertise in C and MATLAB.
-I also have exposure to programming in C++ and assembly language.
+I also have exposure to programming in C++.